Privileged Access Management Best Practices

 Least privilege is a security model whereby once a user is verified, the user’s access is limited to only what’s necessary to accomplish their specific task or job.
 If any user action requires more access than granted via policy rules, permissions to elevate privileges are strictly controlled and monitored.
 This means no more full local administrator access to endpoints and helps minimize the risk associated with compromised endpoints, the most common entry point for attack.

 Removing local administrative privileges on endpoints blocks that common attack vector and reduces your attack surface.
 Utilizing application control behind the scenes to enable needed applications for users to do their jobs allows least privilege to be successful, with no downtime or loss of productivity.
-Privileged Elevation and Delegation Management (PEDM) is a critical component of privileged access solutions to ensure that users can elevate privileged on demand when they need to perform administrative tasks.
+Privileged Elevation and Delegation Management (PEDM) is a critical component of privileged access solutions to ensure that users can elevate privileges on demand when they need to perform administrative tasks.

 7. Establish privileged access governance